R0mb0/Excel2sql_create_table/README.md

 - **Sheet not found:** Double-check the worksheet name is correct (case-sensitive).
 - **Weird column names:** If your Excel has empty or duplicate headers, the script will auto-correct them (`UnnamedColumn`, `ColumnName_2`, etc.).

-## Customization

-- You can modify the script to change the default output file name, adjust SQL type mapping, or add more logic for custom data types.

 ## License

 MIT License.
 See [LICENSE](LICENSE) for details.